onewland/fuzzy-rotary-phone/README.md

 A match flows from challenge_open to either game_in_progress (if the challenge is accepted with `/ttt accept`) or aborted (with `/ttt abort`).

-Once it reaches game_in_progress it can flow to finished, stalemate or aborted depending on either moves (`/ttt move`) or `/ttt abort`.
+Once a match reaches game_in_progress it can transition to finished, stalemate or aborted depending on either the outcome of moves (`/ttt move`) or `/ttt abort`.